Our Food

 Down on the seaweed farm

 Great sushi also needs great seaweed or “nori.”
 We make trips to Japan to meet with our nori suppliers.
 Nori is harvested several times a year, from family plots on the Japanese archipelago on the southern tip of Japan.
-We buy from a couple of the best nori suppliers in Tokyo.
+We buy from the best nori companies in Tokyo.
 We’ll huddle with the CEOs of each company to taste their product.
+We are told we are the first Americans to have ever attended the Nori auction, and we are invited back every year.
 We know what we want, and we drive our suppliers hard to source the best.
 Nine times out of ten, we’ll turn down their product.
 If it’s not to our standards, it’s not right.
 We may be the most demanding customer they ever had.
 But, if they can deliver a superior product consistently, we also promise to be the best customer they ever had.

 A simple view on sauces